Adeesha12/Adeesha12/README.md

 <h3 align="center">A passionate backend developer with machine learning expertise from Sri Lanka</h3>

 I'm a professional developer.
 I'm developing 🤖 web appilaction for real-world problems💥 and 💻 analysing real-world Data💥.
 Providing the ✨best solutions for problems always make me exiting 💖.
-Some technologies I enjoy working with include Python and golang.
+Some technologies I enjoy working with include Python.
 I recently was selected as a backend engineer.<br>

 - 🌱 I’m currently learning **Machine Learning**